remarcoble/around-the-world-in-80-days/README.md

 Starting from the data contained in `./data/worldcities_ascii.csv` find for each city the 3 cities closest to it.

-Compute how long it takes to move from a city to a neighbor according to these rules:
+Compute how long it takes to move from a city to a neighbour according to these rules:

 - 2 hours to the nearest city
 - 4 hours to the second closest city